LLNL/merlin/docs/source/modules/advanced_topics/advanced_topics.rst

 ..
 NOTE FOR CODE MEETING: why not use task queue name in worker resources blocks instead of step names -> nominally seem to be different terms for the intended functionality

 ..
-NOTE FOR ME: test out monitor step type from examnple spec -> anything interesting to do here? can this be started first on the command line to enable an actual monitor process?
+NOTE FOR ME: test out monitor step type from example spec -> anything interesting to do here? can this be started first on the command line to enable an actual monitor process?